-In 1967, the 360 feet long mill building was burned for safety reasons, but its two smokestacks and foundations continue to stand.
-Also standing are two company houses, the brick office building, a barn, assay office, and the retort building.
+In 1967, the 360-foot-long mill building was burned for safety reasons, but its two smokestacks and foundations continue to stand.
+Also standing are two company houses, the brick office building, a barn, the assay office, and the retort building.
 A modern flotation mill still operates periodically.
 The old townsite is located on private property, but some of its remains can be seen from the road.

 Also See: